-To check if the value is undefined in JavaScript, use the typeof operator.
+To check for an undefined value in JavaScript, you can use the “typeof operator”.
 The typeof operator returns a string indicating the type of the unevaluated operand.
-Use typeof operator with if condition and compare the value of the variable using undefined, and you will get your result.

 if (typeof data === "undefined") {